department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - How is this similar to or different from what you expected?

 - Thank you.
-And lastly, how would you expect to be able to cancel or reschedule this appointment?
+And lastly, how would you expect to be able to cancel or reschedule this appointment if you needed to?

 ----